wirelane/devrupt-hospitality/README.md

 ### Demonstration

 A working demonstration can be found under [https://wirelane-devrupt-hospitality.herokuapp.com](https://wirelane-devrupt-hospitality.herokuapp.com).
-Alternatively, the following QR code can be scanned and it directs to one of the charging stations within the demo:
+Alternatively, the following QR code can be scanned and it directs to one of the charging stations within the demo.
+A valid booking number is `UZLKTPQB`.

 ![QR Code](https://github.com/wirelane/devrupt-hospitality/raw/main/public/images/qr.png)